Anne, Princess Royal: Public appearances

+Patronages

-Anne is involved with over 200 charities and organisations in an official capacity.
+Anne is involved with more than 200 charities and organisations in an official capacity.
 She works extensively for Save the Children, serving as president from 1970 to 2017, and has been patron since 2017.
 Anne has visited the organisation's projects in Bangladesh, Sierra Leone, South Africa, Mozambique, Ethiopia, and Bosnia and Herzegovina.
 As a result of her work, she was nominated for the Nobel Peace Prize in 1990 by Kenneth Kaunda, President of Zambia.
 She initiated The Princess Royal Trust for Carers in 1991.
-Anne is the patron of Transaid, a charity founded by Save the Children and the Chartered Institute of Logistics and Transport which aims to provide safe and sustainable transport in developing countries.
-She is also the royal patron of WISE, an organisation that encourages young women to pursue careers in science, engineering and construction.
 Her extensive work for St. John Ambulance as Commandant-in-Chief of St. John Ambulance Cadets has helped to develop many young people, as she annually attends the Grand Prior Award Reception.
 She is patron of St. Andrew's First Aid.
+In 2021, she became patron of Mercy Ships, an international charity that operates the largest non-governmental hospital ships in the world.

-She is a British representative in the International Olympic Committee as an administrator, and was a member of the London Organising Committee for the Olympic Games.
+Anne is a British representative in the International Olympic Committee as an administrator, and was a member of the London Organising Committee for the Olympic Games.
 She also serves as president of the British Olympic Association.
-She was president of BAFTA from 1973 to 2001.
+Anne represented Great Britain in the International Olympic Committee at the 2014 Sochi Winter Olympics in Russia.
 In 1985 she became president of the Riding for the Disabled Association after serving as their patron for fourteen years.
-In 1986 she was appointed Master of the Worshipful Company of Carmen.
 She maintains a relationship with student sport and is the patron of British Universities and Colleges Sport.
-She has been patron of the Royal National Children's Foundation since 2002 and the industrial heritage museum, Aerospace Bristol, since 2016.